-The ABCN Scholarship Foundation provides mentoring and financial scholarships to exceptional students facing economic, family or social challenges which impact on their study or capacity to pursue their desired tertiary pathways.
+Our mentoring and financial scholarships target exceptional students facing economic, family or social challenges which impact on their study or capacity to pursue their desired tertiary pathways.

-Scholarship recipients participate in the Accelerate program, a three-year program spanning Years 11, 12 and the first year of tertiary education, employment or training.
+Successful applicants participate in the Accelerate program, a three-year program spanning Years 11, 12 and the first year of tertiary education or training.
+They are also provided with:

-- their own dedicated, corporate mentor from our network of corporate partners, who assist them in setting goals and developing valuable workplace skills.
+- their own dedicated mentor from ABCN's extensive network of corporate partners who assist them in setting goals and developing valuable workplace skills.

 - $7000 amortised across the three-year program to assist with educational expenses and help alleviate financial hardship in their homes.